ZongRuLi/zrlee.github.io/README.md

     <td colspan="2">
 •	Developed both C and RTL behavior modules in C/RTL co-simulate verification.<br>
 • Synthesized RTL to netlists.
 Edited constrain and identified the path with timing violation.<br>
-• Checked whether the clock domain crossing occurs in the pre-verified synchronizor.
+• Checked whether the clock domain crossing occurs in the pre-verified synchronizer.
     </td>
   </tr>
   <tr>